kytkemo/sinatra-web-app/README.md

 ## Start Server

-Start server with `rackup`.
+Start server with `bundle exec rackup`.
 The app will deploy to http://localhost:9292.